Checklist - is bankruptcy right for you?

 - it's unlikely that your situation will improve

-- you live or carry out a business in England or Wales, or have done so at any point in the last 3 years and live permanently in another European state (apart from Denmark)
+- you live or carry out a business in England or Wales, or have done so at any point in the last 3 years and don't live permanently in another European state (apart from Denmark)

 - you don't want your debt problems to be public